thatstoasty/prism/README.md

         name="hello",
         description="This is a dummy command!",
         run=test,
+        children=List[ArcPointer[Command]](
+            ArcPointer(Command(
+                name="chromeria",
+                description="This is a dummy command!",
+                run=hello
+            ))
+        ),
     )

-    hello_command = Arc(Command(name="chromeria", description="This is a dummy command!", run=hello))

-    root.add_subcommand(hello_command)
     root.execute()
 ```

 ![Chromeria](https://github.com/thatstoasty/prism/blob/main/doc/tapes/hello-chromeria.gif)

-## Why are subcommands wrapped with `Arc`?
+## Why are subcommands wrapped with `ArcPointer`?

 Due to the nature of self-referential structs, we need to use a smart pointer to reference the subcommand.
-The child command is owned by the `Arc` pointer, and that pointer is then shared across the program execution.
+The child command is owned by the `ArcPointer`, and that pointer is then shared across the program execution.

-This will be changed to `Box` in the upcoming release.

 ## Accessing arguments